amarchen/helloworld-pro-sailfish/README.md

 ------------

 ### Running app
-1. Import to SailfishOS IDE (aka Qt Creator): File -> Open File or Project... -> helloworld-pro-sailfish/harbour-helloworld-pro-sailfish.pro
+1. Import to SailfishOS IDE (aka Qt Creator): File -> Open File or Project... -> helloworld-pro-sailfish/harbour-helloworld-pro-sailfish.pro Qt Creator might tell you "Project ERROR: Unknown module(s) in QT: qmltest" if you don't have qmltest installed yet - that's okay, this module will be fetched automatically during the first build.

 2. Choose platform kits: Uncheck Desktop, tick MerSDK-SailfishOS-i486-x86 (for the emulator) and/or arm (for the real phone) options.